juliuxu/EscapeDJSystem/README.md

 # Escape DJ System

-Find a better name
-## Description
-Web application for interaction with DJ's and audience
+Web application for interaction between a DJ and an audience

 ## How to deploy

-## Install requierments
+### Install requierments

 	pip install Django==1.5.1
 	pip install django-bootstrap-toolkit